gatsbyjs/gatsby/docs/blog/2019-05-17-improvements-to-schema-customization/index.md

 Applies with `@dontInfer(noDefaultResolvers: false)`

 Inference will run, but fields won't be added.
 If a type has defined fields of types `Date`, `File`, and any other node, and we inferred that they should have resolvers/args.
-These will still be added in Gatsby v2, but we will now warn and note the future deprecation.
+These will still be added in Gatsby v2, but we will now warn and note the deprecation.

 ### Migrating your code